tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 ##### Regarding EasyPrivacy

-In case you were not aware, using _EasyPrivacy_ doesn't protect against Google Analytics.
+In case you were not aware, using _EasyPrivacy_ doesn't protect completely against Google Analytics.
 So if you were using Adblock Plus with _EasyPrivacy_ (as [recommended by the EFF](https://www.eff.org/deeplinks/2012/04/4-simple-changes-protect-your-privacy-online)), you might have thought you were protected against Google Analytics.
 [You are not](https://github.com/gorhill/uBlock/wiki/Tricks-and-tips#easy-way-to-find-out-what-other-blockers-do-not-block-what-they-should-block).

 If you are using µBlock, no worry, it protects against Google Analytics out of the box -- via _"Peter Lowe's Ad server"_ list.